rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed potential undefined behavior and crashes in sfall arrays (from Vennor)
 >Optimized some code to make the compiled DLLs about 10 KB smaller in size
 >Switched to using the precomputed CRC table instead of creating the CRC table at runtime.
 This could potentially improve startup time in emulated or partially emulated environments (from Oppen)
->Added rounding calculation to ComputeSprayMod for more balanced bullet distribution in burst attacks
+>Added rounding calculation to ComputeSprayMod for a more balanced bullet distribution in burst attacks
 >Re-added CarChargingFix option to ddraw.ini for mods that have custom vehicles
 >Removed MultiHexPathingFix from ddraw.ini because there is little reason to turn it off